-The CardioMEMS HF System is the first FDA-approved heart failure monitor proven to significantly reduce hospital admissions for heart failure and improve the quality of life for qualifying patients.
+The CardioMEMS™ (cardio microelectromechanical heart failure system) sensor is the first FDA-approved heart failure monitoring system proven to significantly reduce hospital admissions for heart failure and improve the quality of life for qualifying patients.

-The device includes a miniature wireless monitor that transmits information about heart function directly to healthcare professionals, allowing treatment to be fine-tuned before damage occurs.
-Edward Hospital is one of the first hospitals in the Chicago area to implant the CardioMEMS system, and was active in the clinical trial that lead to the approval of the device.
+Edward Hospital is one of the first hospitals in the Chicago area to implant the CardioMEMS™ system, and was active in the clinical trial that lead to the approval of the device.

 Left ventricular assist device (LVAD)